cwseitz/cwseitz.github.io-docs/README.md

 a directory named with the same rootname as the document itself Any additional renderings should also be stored there

-For example, to render a .tex file as .pdf, enter the documents directory and run
+For example, to render a .tex file as .pdf, enter cwseitz.github.io/docs/DOCNAME directory and run

 ```bash
 latexpdf --interaction=nonstopmode DOCNAME.tex
 ```

-###Notes

 To take advantage of the maturity of LaTeX w.r.t most HTML-based math rendering tools e.g. MathJax